pecuniafinance/fabrico-labs/Carabiner_Ring-and-Pin/README.md

 - Supports are highly recommended within the ring, to ensure the space for the pin's arms will not require significant post-processing.

 **Note:** Spacing between models are 0.3mm apart to account for thermal expansion and tolerance of printing accuracy.

-### MKIIA 'Clip-Separated'

-This iteration of the MKII Clip design features a horizontal space in the pin, so that a separately printed mono-arm-arc can be inserted.
-Reasons include:
-- Printing the arms in a material different to the material of the pin.
-- Replacing the arms if broken, worn, or lost.

-#### Unique Print Settings
-- Supports are highly recommended within the ring and pin, to ensure the space for the pin's arms will not require significant post-processing.

-**Note:** Spacing between models are 0.3mm apart to account for thermal expansion and tolerance of printing accuracy.

-### MKIII 'Clip-and-Hole'

-Combination of design elements from MKI and MKII which features both clip arms and keychain hole.

-#### Unique Print Settings
-- Support Z Distance: 0.1mm or simply ensure that supports are created for the pin's arms, which are ~0.4mm (or two layers) higher than the bottom of the pin.
-- Supports are highly recommended within the ring, to ensure the space for the pin's arms will not require significant post-processing.

 ## Redundant Disclaimer